akiransa/FinancialAccountAdvisor/README.md

 # FinancialAccountAdvisor
 FinancialAccountAdvisor as part of APIThon
-We are the Mavericks - Anand , Geetha and Susant from 'Enterprise Services Platform/Microservice enthusiasts- Presenting the Idea/ in line with financial Well being theme /(for Consumer & NatWest)

 This is our  'Trusted ADvisor API'- This API analyses  & categorises transactions and publishes the graphical output.